 To save time, I started with roasting the sweet potatoes in the oven for 1 hour while I made the pie crust.
 Flour, powdered sugar, ground RW Garcia’s Sweet Potato Crackers, and butter came together in minutes with the help of an apple vinegar water mixture and my trusty food processor.
 Adding vinegar to the pie crust helps tenderize the dough by inhibiting gluten formation, makes it easier to work it, and creates a flaky crust.
 Other things that I find helpful for getting a good crust is keeping your equipment and butter as cold as possible so the butter does not melt and become overworked.
 Once the dough came together, I let it rest in the fridge for an hour for the gluten to relax before rolling it out.

 Once the dough was ready, I rolled it out in between two parchment papers to about 12 inches to fit a 9-inch pie pan.
 I trimmed off the excess dough, leaving a 1-inch overhang from the pie plate.
 With my thumbs and index finger, I pinched the overhang to form a fluted edge.
 Crimping the edges takes practice but once you get the hang of it, it will become second nature.
-Here’s a video from Martha Stewart on how to crimp pie crust if you need some visual help.
 For the dough scrap, I rolled them up and created decorative leaves for the pie crust.
 The crust went into the freezer for 30 minutes to firm up to prevent shrinking during baking.

 While the crust sat in the freezer, I worked on my sweet potato pie filling.
 This is a one bowl kind of situation where pureed sweet potato, heavy cream, brown sugar, eggs, vanilla extract, cinnamon, and nutmeg are whisked together.
 You can use a food processor, a hand-held whisk, or old fashioned whisk to get it done.